germangar/whook/README.md

 ETH/USDT pos 300 x3 kucoin000<br>
 kucoin000 ETH/USD close<br>

+Several orders can be included in the same alert, separated by line breaks.

 #### As JSON message:

 JSON Messages are barely supported (I don't use them).
 Only accepts one alert per message and direct USDT orders aren't implemented.